trustoverip/tswg-tsp-specification/spec/spec.md

 #### Non-Confidential Fields

-The non-confidential fields are optional, and if present, not encrypted.
+The non-confidential fields are optional and, if present, not encrypted.
 They may contain header and data fields.

-The non-confidential header fields may contain data Type and Subtype codes, and other fields for control use.
-The non-confidential data fields can be any data fields encoded in CESR, including mixed JSON, CBOR and MsgPack encoded data as supported by CESR.
+The non-confidential header fields may contain data Type and Subtype codes along with other fields for control use.
+The non-confidential data fields can consist of any data that can be encoded in CESR, including mixed JSON, CBOR and MsgPack as supported by CESR.

 #### Confidential Fields

 The confidential fields of the payload are encrypted through PKAE.
 What is encoded in the message is the ciphertext of the corresponding plaintext which may contain both header and data fields in the same way as the non-confidential fields.

-And the ciphertext is produced as:
+The ciphertext is produced as:

 ```text
 Confidential_Fields_Ciphertext = TSP_SEAL({Confidential_Fields_Plaintext})